 - Lots can happen when a driver fails to obey speed limits.
 He may not see a pedestrian in time and lose control of the car, or if a traffic light turns red, he may not stop in time before pedestrians start crossing the street.

 - Failure to Yield the Right of Way – When a driver is impatient or inattentive, he may fail to yield the right of way to a pedestrian and strike him.

 Causes of Pedestrian Accidents by Pedestrians

-Many times, pedestrian accidents involve motorists and persons on the job, which includes construction or road workers, police officers, emergency responders and other similar workers.
-Their jobs are a dangerous by the very situations they are placed in.
+Many times, pedestrian accidents involve motorists and persons on the job, which includes construction or road workers, police officers, emergency responders, and other similar workers.
+Their jobs are dangerous by the very situations they are placed in.

 Pedestrian Dangers & Injuries

 We are all pedestrians, and yet injuries and death rates keep rising for pedestrians.
 According to the National Highway Traffic Safety Administration, in 2015, 1 pedestrian was killed every 2 hours, and 1 pedestrian was injured every 7 minutes.
 In fact, 14 percent of all traffic fatalities were pedestrians.
 The data shows that in 2015, 5,376 deaths were due to pedestrian accidents.
 That was a 10 percent increase from 2014.